Scheme Interpreter

 Logistics

 The project is worth 30 points.
-28 points are for correctness, 1 point for submitting Parts 1 by the first checkpoint date.
-1 point for submitting Parts 1 & 2 by the second checkpoint date.
+28 points are for correctness, 1 point for submitting Phase 1 by the first checkpoint date, and 1 point for submitting Phases 1 & 2 by the second checkpoint date.

 You will turn in the following files: